coderaman07/100-Days-of-Code/Readme.md

 Created some session variables in Python for the website and allotted the users a special user name which will be compared for every particular task and operations will be performed on the basis of the user name which will be stored in session variable.

+## Day 27

+Worked on some of the images and urls of the books which shall be provided to the user once the user had done with purchasing ( btw I had not made the process for purchasing but working on the file how the user can access the file once logged in ).

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.